-Was a 1966 trip to Mexico the first Nazarene Work and Witness trip?
+Was a 1966 trip to Mexico the first Nazarene Work & Witness trip?
 Possibly so.

 So, very likely this team could be called the first Nazarene Work and Witness team.
-(Work and Witness is the title of the Short Term Mission -- STM -- program of the Church of the Nazarene.)
+(Note: Work & Witness is the title of the Short-Term Mission (STM) program of the global Church of the Nazarene.)

 It couldn't be done?
 Miracles in Mexico

 written by Howard Culbertson in the summer of 1966

 "We didn't know your kind of American existed," the dark haired senorita admitted softly to twenty grimy, exhausted United States college students.
 A warm April breeze played around the moonlit hotel patio in Muzquiz, Mexico.

 The twenty students had just passed the midway point in a feat declared impossible even by United States standards.
 They had set out to construct a church building in six working days.
 In Mexico, the land of mañana, they faced lots of incredulous looks.

 Eighteen months of planning were coming to fruition as the men looked forward to the last three days of work.
 It had begun a year and a half earlier at Christmas time of 1964.
 David Uerkvitz, piano professor at Bethany Nazarene College (Bethany, Oklahoma), read a news story about northern U.S. college students rebuilding a burned-out southern black church.
 Before Dr. Uerkvitz unfolded a vision of SNU students in Mexico.
 There, during their week-long spring break, they would erect a church building.